KalemNomura/DBDWordle/README.md

 Feel free to fork this repository and submit pull requests with improvements or bug fixes!

 ## License
-This project is licensed under the MIT License.
+This project is licensed under a custom lisence.
 See the `LICENSE` file for more details.

 ---